BayatGames/android-social-sharing/README.md

 ### Unity Usage

-The `SocialSharingUnity` extends from `SocialSharing` so it extends the `Builder` too, the only difference are the URI and the `send` method:
+The `SocialSharingUnity` extends from `SocialSharing` so it extends the `Builder` too, the only differences are the URI and the `send` method:

 ```java
 String mimeType = "image/jpeg";